mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   urls.append(url)
 ```

-If your note is simply, "Can we simplify this with a list comprehension?" now they're annoyed because they have to spend 20 minutes looking up list comprehensions figuring out how to apply them to their code.
+If your note is simply, "Can we simplify this with a list comprehension?" now they're annoyed because they have to spend 20 minutes researching something they've never used before.

 They'd likely be much happier to receive a note like the following: